MoralisWeb3/docs/docs/01-web3-data-api/evm/blockchain-api/03-Get Logs/basics.md

 ### Step 2: Backend Code Breakdown

 Dive into the backend construction using Express and Moralis SDK.
-The code below outlines how to set up an Express server and define a route to handle the logs retrieval:
+The following example outlines how to set up an Express server and define a route to handle the logs retrieval:

 ```javascript
 const express = require("express");